 Please go to www.itrcweb.org and to the Guidance Document section.
-Locate the box labeled "In Situ Biodenitrification," which contains a technology overview of in situ biodenitrification and an additional document, Systematic Approach to In Situ Bioremediation of Groundwater, including Decision Trees for Nitrates, Carbon Tetrachloride and Perchlorate, which addresses nitrate contamination, its sources, and additional health consequences of nitrate contamination other than blue baby syndrome.
+Locate the box labeled "In Situ Biodenitrification," which contains a technology overview of in situ biodenitrification and an additional document, , which addresses nitrate contamination, its sources, and additional health consequences of nitrate contamination other than blue baby syndrome.